 Taking a walk might be one of the best things you can do if you have diabetes.
 Walking not only improves the way in which your body responds to insulin but also reduces abdominal fat, which is linked to insulin resistance.
+Walking can also make your muscles take up glucose much better.
 So get your walking shoes on and tell diabetes to go take a walk!

 There’s no doubt you can walk your way to good health.
 Walking makes your muscles and bones stronger, burns calories, and lifts your mood.
 It can also bring down your risk of heart disease and high blood pressure.1 Turns out, walking can also go a long way in controlling your blood sugar levels.
 Before you lace up, let’s take a look at how a walk can help you if you are at risk of developing diabetes.

-- Muscular contractions, as a result of exercise, can move glucose into working muscles directly, without the need for insulin; this effect can last for a few hours after walking.8
+Muscular contractions, as a result of exercise, can move glucose into working muscles directly, without the need for insulin; this effect can last for a few hours after walking.3

-- If you’re not used to it, start off slow.
-Begin with 15 minutes a day and increase your walking time by about five minutes every couple of weeks; if you walk less than three times a week, take at least a couple of weeks to increase the time.
+If you’re not used to it, start off slow.
+Begin with 15 minutes a day and increase your walking time by about 5 minutes every couple of weeks; if you walk less than 3 times a week, take at least a couple of weeks to increase the time.
 Your walk should ideally have three stages:

-- Brisk Walk: Walking fast enough to increase your heart rate but not so fast that you’re not able to talk or breathe easily.
+- Walk briskly: Walking fast enough to increase your heart rate but not so fast that you’re not able to talk or breathe easily.

 - Cool Down: Slowing down your pace and letting your body cool down.
 You might also want to do some stretching exercises at the end of your walk, as this will improve your flexibility.